Douglas Henry, Ph.D.

 At present, he is working on three book projects: Plato’s Euthyphro and the Character of Piety; Three Rival Versions of Education; and an as-yet untitled academic mystery novel.

-Married to Michele L. Henry, professor of choral music education and director of the music education division at Baylor, he is the father of a fourteen-year-old son, Zachary.
+Married to Michele L. Henry, professor of choral music education and director of the music education division at Baylor, he is the father of a fifteen-year-old son, Zachary.
 Dean Henry enjoys cycling, running, college football and basketball, reading, and traveling.
 He is deeply engaged in the local community, showing the usefulness of philosophy for life by developing a small pocket neighborhood, The Cloister at Cameron Park, and by backing Waco's new, community-based bookshop, the highly anticipated Fabled Bookshop & Cafe.